Back to Blog

 From tracking peak scan times to identifying which tables engage most, restaurant owners are using QR analytics to make smarter decisions about their digital menus.

 Digital menus via QR code went from novelty to necessity during 2020 — and they've stayed.
 But most restaurants are only using half the capability.
-They've switched from paper menus to QR codes for the convenience, but they're ignoring the data that comes with every scan.
+They've switched from paper menus to QR codes for restaurants for the convenience, but they're ignoring the data that comes with every scan.

 That data can tell you more about your customers than any survey.